luosch/XSplashScreen/README.md

 ## License

-XSplashScreen is available under the MIT license.
+XSplashScreen is available under the Apache License.
 See the LICENSE file for more info.